-On another picture he writes: “It’s not just that the roots are tasty, but that they are always farmers.”
+In another picture, he writes: “It’s not just that the roots are tasty, but that they are always farmers.”

 He underlined it with the colophon on the right: “When the peony is the queen of flowers.
 Lizhi (Lichee 荔枝) stands in front of the fruit, one can probably call the Chinese cabbage the king of vegetables”.

 Qi chooses a structure of the image through which he can – similar to the Enso – arrange the objects around the void (nothing).
-The leaves of the Chinese cabbage, fresh and juicy, strive upwards, the peppers point downwards, creating a tension field.
-The picture is compositionally well balanced and powerful.
-Since he paints the Chinese cabbage round and gently on the inside, but toothed on the outside, the viewer’s eye is prevented from taking the shortest route.
+The leaves of the Chinese cabbage, fresh and juicy, strive upwards, and the peppers point downwards, creating a tension field.
+The picture is compositionally well-balanced and powerful.
+Since he paints the Chinese cabbage round and gently on the inside but toothed on the outside, the viewer’s eye is prevented from taking the shortest route.

 The top of the cabbage looks almost the same as steps or like a mountain and once the eye has climbed the highest step, it is driven downwards as if on a waterfall – pressed through between the lower part of the Chinese cabbage and the character “ye” 也 (and).